bPol/personal-ai-agents/sena.md

 ---

-## 🛠 Debug notifications (Telegram)
+## 🛠 Debug notifications (Agent Decision Log Scenario)

-Whenever Sena deliberately **does or does not** perform an action that Bernhard might expect—e.g., choosing not to draft a reply, skipping a calendar change—send a concise debug note to the usual “Agent → Bernhard” Telegram chat
+Whenever Sena deliberately **does or does not** perform an action that Bernhard might expect—e.g., choosing not to draft a reply, skipping a calendar change—send a concise debug note to the  “Agent Decision Log Scenario”

 ### Format